Particular/docs.particular.net/servicecontrol/servicecontrol-in-practice.md

 ## Performance Considerations

 Run a performance test using the expected peak and average message throughput for the environment to baseline the system.
-This test suite should include simulating infrastructure outages that will cause large numbers of message processing failures.
 The baseline test should not include audit ingestion or any ServiceControl plugins.

 Once this baseline has been established, follow these steps:
-- For each endpoint, install and configure the Heartbeat plugin (if needed).
+- Install and configure the Heartbeat plugin in each endpoint where it is needed.
 Re-run the performance test suite and monitor ServiceControl to ensure that it can effectively monitor the system under load.
 This may require adjustments to the Heartbeat interval.
 Re-run the performance tests after each adjustment.
-- For each endpoint, turn on auditing (if needed) and re-run the performance tests to assess impact.
+- Turn on auditing for each endpoint that needs it and re-run the performance tests to assess impact.
 - For each endpoint, turn on any required Custom Checks and re-run the performance tests to assess impact.

+When an infrastructure outage occurs in a production environment it's possible that every message processed every endpoint may end up in the error queue.
+It can take ServiceControl some time to ingest all of these messages.
+Once ingested, a bulk retry operation will consume additional network and disk I/O above the usual requirements.
+It is important to simulate these conditions as a part of performance testing to ensure that these times and resources are catered for in recovery plans.

 ## Anti-Virus Checks